ibm-cloud-docs/containers/cs_integrations_service_binding.md

 ## Accessing service credentials from your apps
 {: #adding_app}

-To access an {{site.data.keyword.Bluemix_notm}} service instance from your app, you must make the service credentials that are stored in the Kubernetes secret available to your app.
+To access an {{site.data.keyword.cloud_notm}} service instance from your app, you must make the service credentials that are stored in the Kubernetes secret available to your app.
 {: shortdesc}

 The credentials of a service instance are base64 encoded and stored inside your secret in JSON format.
 To access the data in your secret, choose among the following options: